DrJKL/SVNA/content/about/index.md

 +++
 title = 'About SVNA'
 date = 2024-05-07T12:12:31-07:00
-description = "It stands for the Santiago Villa Neighborhood Association" weight = 10
+description = "The History and details of the Santiago Villa Neighborhood Association" summary = "It stands for the Santiago Villa Neighborhood Association" weight = 10

 [menus.main]